 IRA Income Restrictions

-- Those 50 and older can put a combined total of $6,500 into their traditional and Roth IRAs.
+- If you're 50 and older, you can put a combined total of $6,500 into your traditional and Roth IRAs.

-- Those 49 and younger can put a combined total of $5,500 into their traditional and Roth IRAs.
+- If you're 49 and younger, you can put a combined total of $5,500 into your traditional and Roth IRAs.

-For tax year 2017, those covered by a retirement plan at work and filing as single or head of household making $62,000 or less are eligible to take the full deduction, while those filing as married filing jointly or as a qualified widow(er) and making $99,000 or less are eligible for the full deduction.
-If you are married filing jointly and your spouse is covered by a workplace plan but you're not, you can deduct the full amount if you make $184,000 or less.
+For tax year 2018, if you're covered by a retirement plan at work and filing as single or head of household making $62,000 or less, you're eligible to take the full deduction.
+But if you're filing as married filing jointly or as a qualified widow(er) and you make $99,000 or less, you're eligible for the full deduction.
+If you're married filing jointly and your spouse is covered by a workplace plan but you're not, you can deduct the full amount if you make $184,000 or less.

 Roth IRA as an Alternative